TALXIS/docs/src/en/developer-guide/applications/utilities/async-jobs.md

 The `ClearAndRecurse` message deletes all notifications created so far and calls the `Main` action again, restarting the loop.
 If there are no pending messages, we don't recurse (meaning that this loop only starts on form load or when explicitely called, from button for example.
 If some outside factor triggers an async job, we generaly don't catch it until form refresh)

-# Example usage in Flow
+# Example usage in Power Automate flows
 Here is a typical usage of async jobs inside of a Flow.

 Trigger: